lucasdengcn/bookstore-demo/README.md

 ## Error Response

-follow RFC-9457 `https://www.rfc-editor.org/rfc/rfc9457.html` specification to response with standard error output, it is clean and easier to align with Frontend or other integration point.
+follow [RFC-9457](https://www.rfc-editor.org/rfc/rfc9457.html) specification to response with standard error output, it is clean and easier to align with Frontend or other integration point.

+## Api Specification

+The api specification is provided by Swagger UI.
+You can access it via [API Specification](http://localhost:8080/swagger-ui/index.html)

 ## How to run the application?